zzc6332/worker-handler/README.md

 import { WorkerHandler } from "worker-handler"; // It can also be imported from "worker-handler/main".

 // import workerUrl from "./demo.worker.js?worker&url"; // in vite
-// import workerInstance from "./demo.worker.js?worker"; // in vite

 const demoWorker = new WorkerHandler(
-  // In Vite, workerUrl or workerInstance can also be used as the parameter. new Worker(new URL("./demo.worker.js", import.meta.url)) // In webpack5, create an instance of Worker in this way.
+  // Pass an instance of Worker as the first argument. new Worker(new URL("./demo.worker.js", import.meta.url)) // In webpack5, create an instance of Worker in this way.
+  // In Vite, you can pass the above `workerUrl`, WorkerHandler will convert it into an instance of Worker.
 );

 // Request `Worker` to execute someAction.